pcbouman-eur/pcbouman-eur/_projects/impact_spreadschool.md

 Our tool was featured in different outlets:

 * A [news article](https://www.eur.nl/en/news/spread-out-school-tool-helps-primary-schools-and-parents-corona-proof-lesson-scheme) on the main site of Erasmus University Rotterdam
-* A [news article in Dutch Newspaper Algemeen Dagblad](https://www.ad.nl/rotterdam/praktisch-en-coronaproof-lesrooster-met-slimmigheidje-rotterdamse-econometristen~a60ac96e/), the second largest newspaper in the Netherlands
+* A [news article in Dutch Newspaper Algemeen Dagblad](https://www.ad.nl/rotterdam/praktisch-en-coronaproof-lesrooster-met-slimmigheidje-rotterdamse-econometristen~a60ac96e/), the second largest nationwide newspaper in the Netherlands
 * A [news article on Dutch News Site nu.nl](https://www.nu.nl/rotterdam/6116500/coronaproof-rooster-op-scholen-rotterdam-door-hulp-econometristen.html), a popular free Dutch news site.